buscaroli/fullstack-app-plain-js/README.md

 <script defer src="./app.js"></script>
 ```

+### 🛸 client4

-- worked on client/app.js:
+Worked on client/app.js:

+- we can now create cards with the smurfs name we fetched via the function introduced in the previous chapter
-  - added the references to the elements we are going to targer
+- the cards are appended to section-2
-  - added a function that fetch the smurfs grom the GET /smurfs route of our server
-    - the function is called as soon as the page loads using the window.onload property

-### client4

-#### ERRATA CORRIDGE
+#### 🚨 ERRATA CORRIDGE

 In client/app.js, please amend the line where we add the class to the smurfCard.